fatcomma/shorter/README.md

     cd deploy/
     ./deploy.sh user@hostname.com

-You'll need to edit the deploy.sh file to point at the correct SSH key (~/.ssh/id_rsa.pub by default).
+You'll need to edit the deploy.sh file to point at the correct SSH key needed to access your server.